 Exercise can also be valuable – not just for acid reflux, but for overall health in general.
 All dogs need exercise to maintain health, but there is a link between obesity and acid reflux symptoms, so if your animal could lose a few pounds, definitely consider addressing this.
 And exercise improves digestion, which in turn can reduce acid reflux symptoms.
 Just make sure to give your dog some time after eating to digest before heading out for a walk.

-Different supplements can also be incredibly helpful for acid reflux in dogs.
+Research suggests several different supplements as being helpful for acid reflux in dogs.

-• Deglycyrrhised licorice (DGL), like slippery elm, is a demulcent, so it can help soothe the esophageal and digestive linings.
-DGL also works to create extra mucus, acting as a barrier to acid in the stomach and oesophagus.
+- Deglycyrrhised licorice (DGL), like slippery elm, is a demulcent, so it can help soothe the esophageal and digestive linings.
+DGL also works to create extra mucus, acting as a barrier to acid in the stomach and esophagus.
 This barrier may allow the damaged tissue to heal and prevent future occurrences of acid reflux.

 We never want our animals to be uncomfortable, so learning how to recognize the signs of acid reflux in dogs – and how to manage it – is important.
 We hope this helps!